How Does a Doctor Diagnose Sleep Apnea?

 More than 100 million Americans struggle to sleep well.
 Statistics show that over 18 million individuals may have sleep apnea, but only 3 million of those have a diagnosis.
 The danger in not seeking diagnosis and treatment is evident in the number of annual deaths: approximately 38,000 people die annually from complications caused by sleep apnea.
-But how does a doctor diagnose sleep apnea?

-Clues that You May Have Sleep Apnea
+Clues that You May Have Obstructive Sleep Apnea

 Recent studies show that a high percentage (30-50%) of people diagnosed with insomnia have another sleep disorder.
 One of the most common sleep disorders you may suffer from is obstructive sleep apnea.

 If you snore, you probably have already heard about your problem from a bed partner.
 Snoring can become a more serious issue if there are noted pauses in breathing.
 When your sleep breathing stops and starts throughout the night, your ENT doctor may diagnose sleep apnea.
+Recognizing obstructive sleep apnea symptoms early can lead to more effective treatment and improved quality of life.

 How Will the Doctor Know If I Have a Sleep Disorder?